lokori/secretman/README.md

 Yubikey is not unique, there are other similar products emerging, such as [OnlyKey](https://www.amazon.com/OnlyKey-Color-Password-Manager-Obsolete/dp/B06Y1CSRZX), which is essentially similar to Yubikey.

+Being a programmer I want the solution to have three primary properties:
+# Support command line access and automation as much as possible.
+# There must be a way to recover if the Yubikey is lost or destroyed and one should test the recovery plan in advance to make sure it actually works.
+# Should not require me to trust blackbox 3rd party products.

+Arguably, Yubikey itself is a commercial closed source product, but I'm fine with that.
+Even if the product had some flaw in it's design, physical access to my Yubikey is a significant barrier against attacks.

 Overview of the topics and possibilities:

 ![Yubikey mindmap](/img/yubikey-map.png)